 Booking Agent (excl.
 Scandinavia and USA): Giorgio Salmoiraghi

-Anna has written and released four full-length albums; Singing From The Grave (2010), Ceremony (2012), The Miraculous (2015) and Dead Magic (2018), often recording with a cast of other musicians.
-Her forthcoming release, All Thoughts Fly on Southern Lord sees Anna in solo instrumental mode.
-The entire record is just one solo instrument, the pipe organ, all songs written and played by Anna von Hausswolff.
-Recorded in Gothenburg at Örgryte New Church, on their Quarter-comma Meantone tempered North German Baroque organ.
+Anna has written and released five full-length albums; Singing From The Grave (2010), Ceremony (2012), The Miraculous (2015), Dead Magic (2018) and the celebrated solo pipe organ album All Thoughts Fly (2020), often recording with a cast of other musicians.
+The entire last record is just one solo instrument, the pipe organ, all songs written and played by Anna von Hausswolff.
+Recorded in Gothenburg at Örgryte New Church, on their historical Quarter-comma Meantone tempered North German Baroque organ.
 All Thoughts Fly was recorded in 7 days in January 2020, the songs were written in 2019 and 2020.

 Anna has recently toured the UK with Sunn O))) (and guested on their live session for Mary Anne Hobbs airing on BBC 6 Music), has supported Nick Cave & The Bad Seeds, Swans, Efterklang, Refused to name a few.
 Anna was invited by Nils Frahm to perform his curated event “Possibly colliding” at the Barbican, London and by David Byrne to perform at his curated Meltdown festival at Southbank centre, London.
 Other key live appearances include performances at Primavera festival, Roadburn, Roskilde festival, Aural Festival in Mexico City, End Of The Road, Green Man Festival, Way Out West, MONA FOMA Australia and more.